When you apply to us to remove your company from the Companies Register, there are steps you need to take so the process goes smoothly.

-You need to pass a resolution agreeing to apply for removal, but you don't need to provide a copy of the resolution when you apply for removal.
+You must pass a resolution agreeing to apply for removal, but you don't need to provide a copy of the resolution when you apply for removal.

 If the Registrar has already initiated removal

-Before you ask us to remove your company from the register you should first check that the Registrar has not already initiated removal of the company and, if so, file with us any outstanding annual returns.
+Before you ask us to remove your company from the register you should check that we have not already initiated removal of the company.
+If we have, you need to file any outstanding annual returns with us.

 If your company is in liquidation

-The shareholders and directors can't apply to remove a company from the register if it's in liquidation.
+The shareholders and directors cannot apply to remove a company from the register if it's in liquidation.
 In this case, applying for removal is one of the liquidator's responsibilities.

 If your company is amalgamating with another company

-The process for removing companies from the Companies Register when they merge or are taken over is different, and depends on the circumstances of the companies that are coming together.
+The processes for removing companies from the Companies Register when they merge or are taken over are different, and depend on the circumstances of the companies that are coming together.